Zuletzt aktualisiert: Samstag, 19. Oktober 2019 16:37

 The approach is to invite stakeholders who operate internationally with expertise in the field of organic production, textile processing, textile chemistry and social criteria and representing the industry, NGOs and consumer interests in our programme.

-Specifically, beside the Advisory Council members and the Approved Certifiers, the following provisional list of organisations to be invited to participate in the GOTS revision process.
+Specifically, beside the Advisory Council members, Standards Committee and the Approved Certifiers, the following provisional list of organisations has been invited to participate in the GOTS revision process.

 GOTS encourages organisations who are international and representative of any GOTS related aspect to contribute to the process of revision of the Standard.
 GOTS is unable to entertain requests from individuals or national organisations for the same.
 We would however suggest that these prospective contributors send in their contributions through any of the mentioned organisations.